How To Calculate Delta G Of A Reaction

 ΔG° = ΣΔG°f(products) - ΣΔG°f(reactants)

 Here, you sum the ΔG°f values of all products and subtract the sum of ΔG°f values of all reactants, each multiplied by their stoichiometric coefficients.
-Take this: consider the reaction:
+As an example, consider the reaction:

 2H₂(g) + O₂(g) → 2H₂O(l)